 HMRC has made it clear that this is not a temporary measure.
 By tightening the CGT tax-free allowance, the government expects to close the tax gap and significantly increase annual receipts.
 Forecasts suggest that new reporting rules alone could add millions in revenue by April 2030.
 This shift illustrates how HMRC guidance on crypto gains has moved from educational advice to active enforcement, ensuring that both large and small investors contribute their share of tax.
 A critical detail often overlooked is that reporting obligations may arise even when no tax is ultimately payable.
 If the total proceeds from disposals of chargeable assets exceed four times the annual CGT allowance, currently £12,000, then HMRC requires the transaction details to be declared.
 In practice, this means an investor could generate no taxable profit, remain within the crypto capital gains tax exemption, yet still need to report activity.
 Understanding this nuance is key for compliance, as failing to report when required can expose investors to penalties, even if no tax on crypto gains is owed.
+Investors looking for deeper planning ideas around allowances and wider asset classes may also find Lanop’s Capital Gains Tax allowance planning guide useful.

 For crypto investors in the UK, calculating tax liability is more than simply subtracting the purchase price from the selling price.
 HMRC has set out precise rules on how to establish the cost basis of a transaction, ensuring that all calculations of capital gains tax crypto are fair, consistent, and resistant to manipulation.